 - GRC Area Position (description coming soon)

 Apply online for 2019-2020

 Here is what some of our GRCs had to say about their graduate experiences in Student Life at Loyola:

 "The GRC position is one that is both challenging and rewarding.
 Through this position, I believe that I have strengthened my clinical and crisis management skills, which is invaluable in the field of Psychology.
 I have the opportunity to develop some amazing Resident Assistants through direct supervision and have established connections not only with fellow GRCs and professional staff, but with a variety of key leaders throughout the campus.
 While on duty, I serve as a first responder who is charged with the task of assessing situations and providing support to residents and sometimes their families when they need it most.
 It is hard work, but I would not have it any other way!"

 "After two years as a GRC, the GDC position provided a great opportunity to maintain a connection with student life and students while living off campus.
 While it's been different to not work as closely with the RAs, I have loved working with my four desk coordinators.
 This is a unique job position on campus - it requires a lot of organization and professionalism to manage a staff of 193 students.
 Participating in Student Life's training provided me with a sound knowledge base on topics like giving feedback and managing a staff - skills that this position definitely requires!"

 - Liza B.

-"My experiences as GOC have helped me develop better communication and helping skills as I work with students through a variety of challenges.
-One of the greatest things about working as a GOC has been the great support system I have gained through my fellow GOC, GRCs, and administrative staff.
+"My experiences as GRC have helped me develop better communication and helping skills as I work with students through a variety of challenges.
+One of the greatest things about working as a GRC has been the great support system I have gained through my fellow GRCs and administrative staff.
 Overall, working as a GOC has greatly aided in my adjustment to graduate school as well as provided me with experiences that will enhance my knowledge and skill development in the PsyD program at Loyola University Maryland."!"